ros2/ros2_documentation/source/Developer-Tools/About-package-documentation.rst

 Larger packages
 ^^^^^^^^^^^^^^^

-Larger packages like MoveIt, Nav2, and microROS, are given their own domain or subdomain on `ros.org <https://www.ros.org>`_:
+Larger projects like MoveIt, Nav2, ros2_control, and micro-ROS host their documentation on their own domain or subdomain:

 * `MoveIt <https://moveit.ros.org/>`_